TomasHubelbauer/svg-3d/readme.md

 ### Implement missing model transformations (translate, scale, skew)

-### Compute bounding box of OBJ mesh and camera position based on it

 ### Experiment with depth-sensitive strokes

 This is not fit for the general thing, but it will be cool to try: